chriscent27/machine_learning/README.md

 Linear Regression

 Goal:
-	The goal of this project is to simulate and the gradiend descent algorithm to optimise linear regression problem.
+	The goal of this project is to simulate and the gradient descent algorithm to optimise linear regression problem.

 How to make it work.